mysencare/clever-ruby/docs/DataApi.md

 # **get_districts**
-> DistrictsResponse get_districts
+> DistrictsResponse get_districts(opts)

-Returns a list of districts
+Returns a list of districts.
+In practice this will only return the one district associated with the bearer token

 ### Example
 ```ruby